-The National Planning : 6 Building a strong, competitive economy Policy Framework (2012) 11 Conserving and enhancing the natural environment minerals

-13 Facilitating the sustainable use of

-Planning Policy Statement 10

-Sustainable Waste Management

-Technical Guidance to the National Planning Policy Framework

-Minerals Policy

-5. Consultations

-5.1 Borough Council of King's : No response received.

-Lynn & West Norfolk

-5.2 East Rudham Parish

-Council

-Support the application.

-5.3 Syderstone Parish

-Council

-Support the application subject to a condition requiring the down-lighting to be switched off at night including the concrete plant in order to minimise light pollution.

-5.4 Highway Authority (NCC)

-The intention is to use the existing access to the B1454 Docking Road, which is recorded within the route hierarchy as a main distributor route.
-The access already benefits from a dedicated right turn lane and there are no recorded person injury accidents within the sphere of influence of the access.

-The road markings associated with the site access, in particular the give way lines and right turn lane, are showing signs of erosion and need replacing.
-Given the erosion is solely attributable to vehicles associated with the quarry and also this application seeks to extend the life of the quarry and number of vehicle movements, it will be a matter for the applicants to fund the cost of reinstating the road markings.
-This can be controlled by way of condition.

-5.5 Environmental Health Officer (KL&WN)

-: No objections subject to conditions in relation to

-noise, dust and hours of working.
+The National Planning : 6 Building a strong, competitive economy Policy Framework (2012) - 11 Conserving and enhancing the natural environment 13 Facilitating the sustainable use of minerals Planning Policy Statement 10 : Sustainable Waste Management Technical Guidance to the National Planning Policy Framework : Minerals Policy 5.
+Consultations 5.1 Borough Council of King's Lynn & West Norfolk : No respo nse received.
+5.2 East Rudham Parish Council : Support t he application.
+5.3 Syderstone Parish Council requiring night inclu he application subject to a condition the down-lighting to be switched off at uding the concrete plant in order to light pollution.
+5.4 Highway Authority (NCC) : The intention is to use the existing access to the B1454 Docking Road, which is recorded within the route hierarchy as a main distributor route.
+The access already benefits from a dedicated right turn lane and there are no recorded person injury accidents within the sphere of influence of the access. access, ir turn lane, replacing to vehicle applicatio and numb matter for instating t markings associated with the site of particular the give way lines and right are showing signs of erosion and need .
+Given the erosion is solely attributable as associated with the quarry and also this on seeks to extend the life of the quarry ber of vehicle movements, it will be a the applicants to fund the cost of re- the road markings.
+This can be controlled a condition.
+5.5 Environmental Health Officer (KL&WN) : - ions subject to conditions in relation to st and hours of working.
+5.6 Norfolk Historic : The site b based assessment accompanying the

-5.6 Norfolk Historic : The site based assessment accompanying the application suggests that the site has potential for the presence of heritage assets with archaeological interest.
+Environment Service (NCC) application suggests that the site has potential for the presence of heritage assets with archaeological interest.
 No objections are therefore raised subject to agreeing a written scheme of investigation by condition.

-Environment Service (NCC)

-5.7 Environment Agency

-No objections, subject to agreeing the correct licence, permits and any necessary variations in respect of waste, quarrying, restoration and water resources.

-5.8 Natural England
+5.7 Environment Agency : No objections, subject to agreeing the correct licence, permits and any necessary variations in respect of waste, quarrying, restoration and water resources.
+5.8 Natural England : No objections.

-No objections.
 The Syderstone SSSI does not represent a constraint in determining this application, as the details submitted show that the proposals will not destroy, damage the interest features for which the SSSI has been notified.
 The authority should consider protected species, local sites, biodiversity and landscape enhancements in determining the application.

-5.9 Ecologist (NCC)

-No objections subject to a condition requiring great crested newt mitigation strategy to be agreed.

-5.10 Landscape and Trees Officer (NCC)

-No objections:

-- The exact profiles of the bunding sections need specifying with gentle slopes required on outer face and a drawing required showing this. - -Confirmation required on the specifications for the exact time scales of phasing control the number of phases being operated at any one time. - -The oaks within the hedge along the western section should be standards.

-5.11 Arboriculturist (NCC)

-The woodland planting provides benefits of connectivity and diversity compared with the commercial monoculture woodland that is to be felled to facilitate the development.
+5.9 Ecologist (NCC) : No objections subject to a condition requiring great crested newt mitigation strategy to be agreed.
+5.10 Landscape and Trees Officer (NCC) : No objections: - The exact profiles of the bunding sections need specifying with gentle slopes required on outer face and a drawing required showing this. -Confirmation required on the specifications for the exact time scales of phasing control the number of phases being operated at any one time. -The oaks within the hedge along the western section should be standards.
+5.11 Arboriculturist (NCC) : The woodland planting provides benefits of connectivity and diversity compared with the commercial monoculture woodland that is to be felled to facilitate the development.
 It is recommended that replanted woodland areas, hedges and other trees to be planted are maintained and in favourable condition for 25 years after planting to ensure lasting woodland cover and ecological benefit.
 Provided that the submitted arboricultural documents are adhered to, and an increased maintenance period is conditioned, no objection is raised to this application.

-5.12 Public Rights of Way Officer (NCC)

-No objections subject to a condition requiring dedication of public footpath by agreement with NCC within 6 months of the completion of extraction.

-5.13 Ramblers Association
+- 5.12 Public Rights of Way Officer (NCC) : No objections subject to a condition requiring dedication of public footpath by agreement with NCC within 6 months of the completion of extraction. - 5.13 Ramblers Association : No comments received.